 I always want to go, whether on an RV trip, car trip, jet plane, or, my favorite, on a cruise.
 And who doesn’t want to save money on your next cruise?
 I know we certainly do, and I always look for ways to accomplish this magic.

 Cruising is possible for us, but we must plan for this expense.
-We are retired, fixed-income seniors, so cost is always our first consideration or hurdle when we decide to go on a cruise.
+We are retired, fixed-income seniors, so cost is always our first hurdle when deciding to go on a cruise.
 Steve and I have, however, been able to experience several cruises before and since retirement.

 We do not book through travel agents.
 Most of the fun of going on a trip is planning everything.
 Therefore, I am very unfamiliar with working with a travel professional.
 However, this may be a great way to book a cruise if you prefer to skip the planning part.